tomofuminijo/aws-vpn-demo/README.md

 You can demonstrate the feature of VPN Connection from onpremise network to VPC on AWS.

 - Demo1: AWS Client VPN authenticated with AWS SSO
-- Demo2: AWS Site-to-Site VPN
+- Demo2: AWS Site-to-Site VPN with Virtual Private Gateway

 # Demo1: AWS Client VPC authenticated with AWS SSO